Garden City Township, Kansas

 Garden City Township is a township in Finney County, Kansas, United States.
-As of the 2000 census, its population was 7,400.
-The population had decreased to 5,761 at the 2010 census.
+As of the 2010 census, its population was 5,761.
+The population had increased to 5,773 at the 2020 census.

 Geography

 Garden City Township covers an area of 126.3 mi2 and contains one incorporated settlement, Garden City (the county seat).
 According to the USGS, it contains three cemeteries: Hulpieu Homestead, Sunset Memorial Gardens and Valley View.